caitlinred/ZodiHacks/README.md

 We started this project by using Indico's text analysis API for personas for Python.
 Then, we used Flask, html, and css to get the website up and running.

+You can access ZodiHacks for a limited time at zodihacks.tk

 Made @ Hackbeanpot 2018 by:
 Kelsey Esposito